-BISS was the first school in Beijing, and one of the first in China, to be authorized to offer all three IB programmes by the International Baccalaureate.
-BISS is also accredited by the Council of International Schools (CIS); Western Association of Schools and Colleges (WASC); National Centre for School Curriculum and Textbook Development (NCCT); and is licensed by the Beijing Education Commission.
+BISS was the first school in Beijing, and one of the first in China, to be authorized to offer all three IB programmes by the International Baccalaureate and is licensed by the Beijing Education Commission.

 SENSITIVITY & SERVICES

 At BISS we are sensitive to the needs of all our constituents: students, parents and educators.
 We understand the challenges of relocating to a new city and new country, and then to integrate oneself into a new school and a new life.